Annotation Configuration

 // Constructors, getters, and setters...}

-might be implemented as follows:
+The CustomDateTypeHandler might be implemented as follows:

 import org.apache.ibatis.type.BaseTypeHandler;import org.apache.ibatis.type.JdbcType;import java.sql.CallableStatement;import java.sql.PreparedStatement;import java.sql.ResultSet;import java.sql.SQLException;import java.time.LocalDate;import java.time.format.DateTimeFormatter;